UK Sold House Prices, Check Land Registry Sold Prices, Get a Free Property Valuation!

 Mixed Messages – Sold property prices, South going well, North not going so well

 So basically mixed messages from the market at the moment.
-Sold property prices in or around London and the South then it’s good news, anywhere else, especially in the North then it may not be such great news.
+Sold house prices in or around London and the South then it’s good news, anywhere else, especially in the North then it may not be such great news.

 What did a house sell for in my street, how much did my neighbour pay and how much is my house worth?